My TTL CPU

 The minus flag is derived from bit 7 of the output of the 181s = pin 13 of IC29.

 The flags can be used for conditional jumps or branches.
 The advantage of branches is that an executable can be relocated within the memory which is impossible with an executable using jumps.
 But using branches means that the new address has to be calculated in real time, something that is built-in in a 6502 but will cost a lot of instructions for this CPU.
-It will be up to the programmer to decide what to use.
+I, or better my assembler, wont support branches.
+But any programmer is free to decide to use them.

 How to select the flag needed for the condition?
 IC09, a 74LS153 4-to-1 multiplexer enables one to choose from four flags: